bmx8177/MS1Connect/README.md

 # MS1Connect

-**9 June 2022: Thanks for those who chatted with me at ASMS.
-Please note that this version of MS1Connect is not fully functional at this time.
-We hope to upload the remaining code within a week or so.
-If you want me to try MS1Connect on your data please contact me and I will be happy to help.**

 MS1Connect is a tool that scores the similarity between a pair of mass spectrometry runs.
 This task is particularly challenging because data can be acquired under different experimental procotols.
 MS1Connect solves this problem